Computer Science AMP

 All students must meet the Requirements for the Accelerated Master's Degree Programs

-The Accelerated Master’s Program (AMP) in computer science allows students with strong ability and motivation to complete a bachelor’s degree at UVM and a master's degree at UVM in computer science within five years.
+The Accelerated Master’s Entry Program (AMP) in computer science allows students with strong ability and motivation to complete a bachelor’s degree at UVM and a master's degree at UVM in computer science within 5 years.

 Requirements for Admission to Graduate Studies for the Degree of Master of Science for Accelerated Master's Students

 Students enrolled in any undergraduate bachelor’s degree program at UVM are eligible to apply for the computer science AMP.
-Following formal admission by the Graduate College to the Accelerated Master's Program, students may count up to six graduate-level credits toward both the bachelor's and master's degrees.
-Beyond the six double-counted credits, an additional graduate-level course (up to 3 credits) taken prior to award of the bachelor's degree may be counted toward the master's degree, provided the course does not also count toward the bachelor's degree.
+Following formal admission by the Graduate College to the Accelerated Master's Program, students may count up to 6 graduate level course work credits toward both the bachelor's and master's degrees.
+Another 3 graduate credits can be counted towards the master's degree while an undergraduate but cannot count towards the bachelor's degree.

 Although the bachelor’s degree need not be in computer science, applicants must have at least a 3.2 GPA and demonstrate that they have taken the following prerequisite courses, or have equivalent knowledge: